pebblecode/vistazo/README.md

 ### UX testing

-For UX testing, there is a [ux-sandbox-testing](http://github.com/pebblecode/vistazo/tree/ux-sandbox-testing) branch that allows for modifications to be made to the code that can be deployed specifically for ux testing.
+For UX testing, we use the [ux-sandbox-testing](http://github.com/pebblecode/vistazo/tree/ux-sandbox-testing) branch.
+This branch allows for modifications to be made to the code that can be deployed specifically for ux testing.
 Currently, we are deploying to http://vistazo-sandbox.herokuapp.com.

 To push code to the sandbox, checkout the branch and run: